chainbound/fiber-docs/docs/intro.md

 - Timestamp
 - What node the block / transaction came from (either a devp2p peer or another FN)

-All this information can be used for things like **optimizing the p2p layer, tracing blocks and transactions, measuring latency, etc.**
+All this information can be used for things like **optimizing the p2p layer, tracing blocks and transactions, measuring latency, and anything else you can think of.**

-We are planning on building a service that let’s you trace blocks and transactions through the p2p network.

 ## Usage